brookshefner/brookshefner.github.io/index.md

 ## Welcome to GitHub Pages

+### Just trying to do something
+## To see if it works
+# And then what?

+What I'm really interested in is *emphasis* and **emphasis**, how we might include
+- bullets
+- more bullets
+- even more bullets

+or
+1. Something here
+2. Something there
+3. etc.

+Mabye we could visit [Google](www.google.com)

 You can use the [editor on GitHub](https://github.com/brookshefner/brookshefner.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.